 It is interesting to note that HPB requested that passages from the Bhagavad Gita and “The Light of Asia” be read at her funeral and on the anniversary of her passing each year.
 This occasion came to be known as White Lotus Day.

-All the books mentioned above can be obtained most affordably through Theosophy Company, the publishers for the ULT.
-The majority of ULT Lodges around the world also offer an inexpensive mail order service for Theosophical books.
+Almost all the books mentioned above can be obtained most affordably through Theosophy Company, the publishers for the United Lodge of Theosophists.
+Many ULT Lodges around the world also offer an inexpensive mail order service for Theosophical books.
 For more details, please see our Books on Theosophy page.

 ~ BlavatskyTheosophy.com ~